artefactual/archivematica-docs/admin-manual/installation/installation.rst

 place to store packages for multiple operating systems.
 Packages for both Ubuntu 14.04 and 16.04 are available.

-.. note:: Use of 14.04 is not recommended since 14.04 is currently in maintenance updates only mode and will cease to be officially supported in April 2019.
+.. note:: Ubuntu 14.04 is currently in maintenance updates only mode and will cease to be officially supported in April 2019.
+We recommend upgrading to Ubuntu 16.04.

-1. Add Archivematica package sources

-Add packages.archivematica.org to your list of trusted repositories.
+1. Add packages.archivematica.org to your list of trusted repositories.

 Using 14.04 (Trusty):